-Our full product line will available online here on our site!
+Our full product range will be available online here on our site!
 From memorabilia to garden gifts we have something that would make a great gift.

-Any little donation helps and thank you in advance from myself and most important the owls for supporting The Owl Sanctuary!
+Any little donation helps and thank you in advance from Paul, Nic and most importantly the owls for supporting The Owl Sanctuary!

 The Owl Sanctuary intends to provide dedicated tailored attractions to all

 I’m Paul Rose, founder and manager of The Owl Sanctuary and I dedicate my life not only to caring for owls, but in educating people about conservation of wild and captive owls.